mttruby/ml-lecture-exercise/README.md

    ```

    Navigate through the browser to access and run the notebooks available in the repository.

+   **Since the notebooks are designed for solving tasks and experimentation, it can be reasonable to copy the repective notebooks beforehand and leave them untracked in the repository.** Solutions should be not part of the repository :)

 ## Using Version Control with Jupyter Notebooks